 WKS invests a great deal of time in creating a positive choice-making culture in our school, so that children are in a safe environment where choices and freedoms are encouraged.
-The importance of adhering to human rights is taught throughout the school, especially within History, PSHEE (Personal, Social, Health and Economic Education) and R.E.
+The importance of adhering to human rights is taught throughout the school, especially within History, PSHE (Personal, Social and Health Education) and R.E.
 (Religious Education.)
-Our PSHEE and SALT targets and sessions all encourage individual freedoms for all.
 Our E-Safety policy, and its emphasis on anti-bullying strategies and in keeping all our pupils safe at WKS, personalised learning, individual timetables, travel training, options and entitlements all foster WKS' belief that individual liberty for our pupils should be encouraged and celebrated in a respectful and safe environment.